marian-nmt/marian-examples/training-basics-spm/README.md

 # Example for Training with Marian and SentencePiece

-In this example, we modify the Romanian-English example from `examples/training-basics` to use Tako Kudo's [SentencePiece](https://github.com/google/sentencepiece) instead of a complicated pre/prost-processing pipeline.
+In this example, we modify the Romanian-English example from `examples/training-basics` to use Taku Kudo's [SentencePiece](https://github.com/google/sentencepiece) instead of a complicated pre/prost-processing pipeline.
 We also replace the evaluation scripts with Matt Post's [SacreBLEU](https://github.com/mjpost/sacreBLEU).